 Alter do Chão

 Alter do Chão's isolation is a large part of its appeal and the primary reason it receives relatively few visitors.
-A lack of roads in the region means the only way to get there is by riverboat or by air.
+A lack of roads in the region means the only way to get there is by riverboat or air.

 In the early 20th century, Alter do Chao became part of one of the transportation routes for latex extracted from rubber trees in the plantation towns of Belterra and Fordlandia.

-Alter do Chão is also home to Sairé, one of the most important folklore festivals of the region, which is held annually in September.
+Alter do Chão is also home to Sairé, one of the important folklore festivals of the region, which is held annually in September.

-The city of Santarém is situated on the right bank of the Tapajós River, near its confluence with the Amazon River, in the western part of the state of Pará, Brazil.
+The city of Santarém is situated on the right bank of the Tapajós River, near its confluence with the Amazon River, in the western part of Pará, Brazil.
 It is located some 800 km (500 mi) from the two largest cities in the Brazilian Amazon: Manaus, upriver in the state of Amazonas and Belém, located downriver at the mouth of the Amazon on the Atlantic Ocean.

 Originally founded as a Jesuit mission to a Tapajó Indian settlement (aldeia) in 1661, the town grew around a fort built by Pedro Teixeira.
 It was given town status in 1758, with the name of Tapajós, and was elevated to city rank in 1848.

 Today, Santarém is the most important town on the Amazon between Belém and Manaus and is a port of call for river steamers.
 A modest trade comes from the settlements along the riverbanks.
 However, the region's most important exports are Rosewood oil, rubber, lumber, and jute.

 Santarém's tropical monsoon climate is not subject to significant temperature changes due to its proximity to the equator.
 Along with high humidity, the average annual temperature varies between 25 - 28 °C (77 - 82°F).